1300 088 065

 Our calculator looks at the months you have worked in the current financial year and annualises this to get the yearly figure.

-So if you have started after the beginning of the financial year (for example, if you started your job in August), the annualised figure will be lower than your true annualised income unless you include your start date.
+So, if you have started after the beginning of the financial year (for example, if you started your job in August), the annualised figure will be lower than your true annualised income unless you include your start date.

 How is YTD calculated from July to September?

-Using the YTD calculator to determine your annual income is a little trickier in the first few months of the financial year.
+Using the YTD calculator to determine your annual income is trickier in the first few months of the financial year.
 The new financial year begins on the 1st of July, and most payslips will have their YTD figure reset on this date.

-So if you’re calculating your YTD income in July, August, or September, there isn’t much history to go on.
+So, if you’re calculating your YTD income in July, August, or September, there isn’t much history to go on.
 A small amount of unpaid leave or a few days of overtime could dramatically increase or decrease your annualised income calculation.

 In these months, some lenders will ask for your group certificate or ATO Annual Income Statement instead of using your YTD income.
 These documents will show a full 12 months of income or the date that you started with your new employer in the previous financial year.
 Either way, it allows the banks to get a more accurate idea of your annual income.